EricFecteau/rust-data-analysis/src/3_manipulate/select.md

 ### Lazy evaluation optimization

 Filtering is a perfect example to show how `LazyFrame` use optimized queries, especially when using partitioned parquet files, as created in the [Writing](../rw/writing.md) section.

+> ![NOTE]
+> This also works when connecting to data on the Cloud.

 First, lets connect to the `./data/lfs_large/lfs.parquet` file that contains nearly 20 years of monthly LFS data, 23 million rows, in one parquet file (approximately 400 MB), and filter it to the records in the second half of 2010, and non-null values for `hrlyearn` (hourly wages).
 Remember, this code creates and execution plan, but does not yet execute it.